 With temperature ranging from + 20c to – 15c (68F to 5F), you need to come prepared.
 Once you arrive in Island Peak Base Camp, there are no lodges, therefore you will be sleeping in tents, out in the elements.
 Having the right gear can be the difference in a successful and unsuccessful trip.
 One of the essential pieces of gear will be a high quality down coat.
 You will need to wear this down coat in the mornings and evenings as well as during your summit attempt.

 Wearing high quality base layers is another way to ensure you are managing your body temperature.
 We like to recommend Merino Wool as a great option for base layers, however they can be quite expensive, so if you are not looking to spend that much on your layers, you could also look at synthetic pieces.
 You should stay away from anything cotton against your skin.
 Cotton will be very difficult to dry and it will also not help with regulating your body temperatures.
-Along with your mountaineering boots, you want to make sure that you have all the right gear on your journey high into the Himalayas.

 5).
 Manage your Safety Throughout the Trip